 People entering the teaching profession are no longer required to sit the professional skills tests for Maths and English, which proved to be a barrier for many.

 However, we still require a high level of competency in both Maths and English language from all of our trainees, as you would expect for anyone entering a profession such as teaching.

 How we select:

 - The partnership will review applications for eligibility (meeting the criteria) and will decide (with the applicant and partner schools) which schools might be suitable.

 - The interview process will either be in-person or remote, depending on the subject and the preferences of the interviewing school.
-In-person interviews will involve an observation of the candidate teaching a class for 30 minutes (at least) with advance notice of the topic, year group and ability of the children that they will be teaching.
+In-person interviews may involve an observation of the candidate teaching a class for around 15-20 minutes, with advance notice of the topic, year group and ability of the children that they will be teaching.
 Some interviews won't require a teaching element, but will require the candidate to present a lesson plan.
 This will be followed by a formal interview lasting 30 minutes.
 Remote interviews will entail the applicant preparing a full lesson plan as if they were going to teach a live class, plus an explanation for their planning, followed by a formal interview.
 Applicants should be prepared to undertake either type of interview.

 - Staff from participating schools and Tes Institute will be involved in the interview process, which will be coordinated by Davenant Foundation School as the ‘Lead School’.